Sunny1993july/Python_learning_Class/README.md

 - This data is comman to all the methods and all the instantiated class.

 ### Instance attribute
-- A variable defined inside an istance method using *self argument* and *dot notation*.
+- A variable defined inside an instance method using *self argument* and *dot notation*.

 ### Methods
 - The Python Class are of three different class: